nelagrahek/nelagrahek.github.io/about.md

 <!-- Content -->
 <p>Family counselor and expressive arts therapy practitioner</p>

 <p>Hi!
-I am Nela Grahek, a counselor working from an integrative perspective, that draws upon various therapeutic modalities to support people navigating emotional and relational challenges.
+I am Nela Grahek, a counselor working from an integrative perspective, that draws upon various therapeutic modalities to support people navigating emotional challenges.
 The systemic approach I use, explores family and social frameworks in which we grow up.
 Considering the context in which an individual lives, I try to identify recurring themes, narratives and power dynamics that can cause internal and external conflicts.
 As I completed education in expressive arts therapy (EARTH), I also use the principles of Gestalt and Art psychotherapy, focusing on feelings and reactions that the client brings with him to the space, while staying attuned to the "here and now".
 Through exploring family dynamics, empathy and creativity, we learn to establish authentic contact with ourselves and others.</p>

 <!-- Image -->